STVermeulen/report/README.md

 # reports
-Create automated reports in Powerpoint using an Excel configuration file.
+Create automated reports in Powerpoint using an Excel configuration file